-MBA in Germany: ESMT
+MBA in Germany for Indian student: ESMT

 Germany is not considered to be the hottest destination when it comes to MBA programs.
 American programs dominate the MBA rankings game.
 Then there are several Canadian, Asian, Indian and European (mainly Spanish and French) MBA courses that rank high.
 But ask applicants about German MBA programs, and you are most likely to get a blank look.